nolar/kopf/docs/handlers.rst

 Event handlers
 ==============

-The low-level events can be intercepted and handled silently, without storing the handlers' status (errors, retries, successes) on the object.
+Low-level events can be intercepted and handled silently, without storing the handlers' status (errors, retries, successes) on the object.

 This can be useful if the operator needs to watch over the objects